Sunnyvale, California: Public transportation

 Sunnyvale is served by Santa Clara Valley Transportation Authority (light rail and buses) and by Caltrain commuter rail.
-Two Caltrain stations are located in Sunnyvale: the Sunnyvale station in the Heritage District downtown, and the Lawrence station in eastern Sunnyvale, north of the Ponderosa neighborhood.
+Two Caltrain stations are in Sunnyvale: the Sunnyvale station in the Heritage District downtown, and the Lawrence station in eastern Sunnyvale, north of the Ponderosa neighborhood.

 Bicycle

 Sunnyvale has been listed by the League of American Bicyclists as a bronze-level Bicycle Friendly Community.

 The Bicycle and Pedestrian Advisory Committee advises the city council on the continued development of the bicycle plan for the city.

 Airports

 For commercial passenger air travel, Sunnyvale is served by three nearby international airports: